NoXPhasma/protondb_faq/README.md

 ## Some reports say they made the game running by installing some software, how do I do that?

-There are two ways to install additional software
+There are two ways to install additional software into the games prefix:

 #### Use of Winetricks
+Make sure you have winetricks installed on your system.
+This package should be in your distributions repository.

 Open a Terminal and use
 ```
 WINEPREFIX=(Steam-folder)/steamapps/compatdata/(GAME-ID)/pfx/ winetricks